Homological mirror symmetry for toric orbifolds of toric del Pezzo surfaces: Dimer models as spines of coamoebas

 \section{Dimer models as spines of coamoebas}

 The discussion in Section \ref{sc:p2} motivates the following definition:

 \begin{definition} Let

 be a regular map on an algebraic torus $\bTv = M \otimes \bCx = \Spec \bC[N]$, $G$ be a consistent dimer model on $\Tv = M_\bR / M$, and $D$ be an internal perfect matching on $G$.
-Then the pair $(G, D)$ is said to be {\em associated with $W$} if there is a distinguished basis $(C_i)_{i=1}^m$ of vanishing cycles in $W^{-1}(0)$ satisfying the following conditions: \begin{itemize} \item For any point $p \in W^{-1}(0) \setminus \bigcup_i C_i$, there is at most one polygon bounded by $\bigcup_i C_i$ and passing through $p$. \item By contracting these polygons, one obtains a bipartite graph $Y$ on $W^{-1}(0)$. \item The restriction of the argument map $ \Arg : \bTv \to \Tv $ to the graph $Y$ is injective. \item The image $\Arg(Y)$ is a consistent dimer model $G$ on $\Tv$ with respect to a suitable choice of colors on the nodes. \item There is a natural bijection between the set of faces of $G$ and vanishing cycles. \item Intersections of two vanishing cycles corresponds to common edges of two faces under the above bijection. \item The contribution of a polygon in $W^{-1}(0)$ corresponding to a node of $G$ to the $A_\infty$-operations in $\Fuk W$ is $+1$ or $-1$ depending on the color of the node. \item The order on the distinguished basis of vanishing cycles determines an internal perfect matching by \eqref{eq:int_pm}. \item With a suitable choice of gradings on $C_i$, the Maslov index $\mu(p; C_i, C_j)$ of an intersection $p \in C_i \cap C_j$ for $i < j$ corresponding to an edge $e$ of $G$ is given by
+Then the pair $(G, D)$ is said to be {\em associated with $W$} if there is a distinguished basis $(C_i)_{i=1}^m$ of vanishing cycles in $W^{-1}(0)$ satisfying the following conditions: \begin{itemize} \item For any point $p \in W^{-1}(0) \setminus \bigcup_i C_i$, there is at most one polygon bounded by $\bigcup_i C_i$ and passing through $p$. \item By contracting these polygons, one obtains a bipartite graph $Y$ on $W^{-1}(0)$. \item The restriction of the argument map $ \Arg : \bTv \to \Tv $ to the graph $Y$ is injective. \item The image $\Arg(Y)$ is a consistent dimer model $G$ on $\Tv$ with respect to a suitable choice of colors on the nodes. \item There is a natural bijection between the set of faces of $G$ and vanishing cycles. \item Intersections of two vanishing cycles corresponds to common edges of two faces under the above bijection. \item The order on the distinguished basis of vanishing cycles determines an internal perfect matching by \eqref{eq:int_pm}. \item With a suitable choice of gradings on $C_i$, the Maslov index $\mu(p; C_i, C_j)$ of an intersection $p \in C_i \cap C_j$ for $i < j$ corresponding to an edge $e$ of $G$ is given by